kva1966/sd-wordfinder/README.md

 ## Notes

+Main dataset used to play is Linux-installed `/usr/share/dict/words`, around 99k words on my machine.

 ### Indexing: Update 2018-08-09

 Implement n-ary tree based indexing.
 Way faster than old hash and chunking combo; more importantly, degrades much more gracefully with query/letter count.
 Serves me right for taking the name of permutations in vain. :-|

+Index is completely in-memory, no disk-serialised representation.

 ### Indexing: Old

-Main dataset used to play is Linux-installed `/usr/share/dict/words`, around 99k words on my machine.

 Index is completely in-memory, no disk-serialised representation.